cmhughes/latexindent.pl/documentation/sec-default-user-local.rst

 -  then at least one set of curly braces or square brackets (comments and line breaks allowed throughout).

-A simple example is given in :numref:`lst:child1`, with default output in :numref:`lst:child1:default`.
+See the ``NamedGroupingBracesBrackets: follow`` and ``NamedGroupingBracesBrackets: name`` fields of the fine tuning section in :numref:`lst:fineTuning` A simple example is given in :numref:`lst:child1`, with default output in :numref:`lst:child1:default`.

  .. literalinclude:: demonstrations/child1.tex
  	:class: .tex